DeeptradeProtocol/sui-deepbook-wrapper-package/README.md

 When creating a new trading pool, there are two separate fees:

 DeepBook protocol requires 500 DEEP coins as a fee for each new pool creation.
-Additionally, the Wrapper charges 100 DEEP coins as its pool creation fee.
+Additionally, the Wrapper charges a configurable protocol fee (currently set to 100 DEEP coins) stored in the `PoolCreationConfig` object.

 ## Development Tools